thomaspreischl/vsphere_packer_templates/README.md

 # vpshere_packer_deployments
 this repository contains packer scripts to automatically create, preconfigure and deploy vm templates in vmware vsphere

+The Templates for your OS will also prepared for Ansible (WinRM Connection) and updated from Microsoft Update.

 ## Reqirements